elstamey/bootstrapping_legacy/Bootstrapping Legacy.md

 2. Study the codebase

-3. Examine the new feature requests; investigate how they might be implemented
+3. Examine the new feature requests

 -- choose1